programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Discussion: Human Translations of Extracted Red Flags

-This spaCy lesson aimed to extract problematic AI tool clauses to aid institutional procurement workflows, whether undertaken by a solo librarian over a single licence or as a wider library initative across a corpus, alongside aiding researcher decision-making.
-Nonetheless, human-in-the-loop review is still essential for interpreting extracted red flags, and the risks they may contain.
+We have attempted to provide you with an NLP method for extracting problematic AI tool clauses, to aid institutional procurement workflows and research decision-makinng, whether undertaken by a solo librarian over a single licence or as a wider library initative across a wider corpus.
+Nonetheless, human-in-the-loop review is still essential for interpreting extracted red flags and the risks they may contain.
 As such, we include some human language translations, informed by our own professional perspectives, which help establish why certain extracted clauses are problematic, and indeed whether some actually constitute red flags.

 ---